haiwen/seafile-admin-docs/manual/introduction/file_permission_management.md

 Supposing you share a library as read-only to a group and then want specific sub-folders to be read-write for a few users, you can set read-write permissions on sub-folders for some users and groups.

-Note:
+!!! note

-* Setting sub-folder permission for a user without sharing the folder or parent folder to that user will have no effect.
+    * Setting sub-folder permission for a user without sharing the folder or parent folder to that user will have **no effect**.
     * Sharing a library read-only to a user and then sharing a sub-folder read-write to that user will lead to two shared items for that user.
 This is going to cause confusion.
 Use sub-folder permissions instead.